JavierSegoviaCordoba/NetworkResponse/README.md

 `NetworkResponse` is a sealed class which has all standard status codes and let you use custom codes too.
 I recommend you check the class directly [here](networkResponse/src/main/kotlin/com/javiersc/resources/networkResponse/NetworkResponse.kt).

-This library works very good if you use it together [`Resource`](https://github.com/JavierSegoviaCordoba/Resource) which is very similar to `NetworkResponse` but thought to use with another architecture layer, for example domain objects.
+This library works very well when used in conjunction with [`Resource`](https://github.com/JavierSegoviaCordoba/Resource) which is very similar to `NetworkResponse` but thought to use with another architecture layer, for example domain objects.
+`NetworkResponse` has mappers to transform it to a `Resource`.

 ## Features
 - Retrofit